-Public registers and registers held as public records
+• Public registers and registers held as public records.

-If a department is required to maintain any register and make the information in it available for public inspection, the existing provisions covering access will usually be adequate.
+If the government is required to maintain any register and make the information in it available for public inspection, the existing provisions covering access will usually be adequate.
 However, we expect authorities to publicise which public registers they hold, and how the information in them is to be made available to the public.
-Where registers contain personal information, departments must ensure that they consider the data protection principles.
+Where registers contain personal information, the government must ensure that it considers the data protection principles.

-Asset registers and information asset register
+Asset registers and information asset registers

-We would not expect departments to publish all details from all asset registers.
+We would not expect the government to publish all details from all asset registers.
 We would, however, expect the location of public land and building assets and key attribute information that is normally recorded on an asset register to be available along with some other information from capital asset registers.
-If a department has prepared an information asset register for the Re-use of Public Sector Information Regulations 2005, it should publish the contents.
+If the government has prepared an information asset register for the Re-use of Public Sector Information Regulations 2005, it should publish the contents.